npm/rfcs/accepted/0000-link-packages-to-source-and-build.md

 To mitigate some of these risks, GitHub is planning to work directly with Sigstore to define and support robust production-grade SLOs for uptime and reliability that meet the requirements for npm.
 This will involve being on-call and wearing the pager for production services.

 In addition, GitHub is planning to support Sigstore by:
-- Running the signed timestamp authority for Rekor as well as a Certificate Transparency monitor for Fulcio.
+- Running a signed timestamp authority for Rekor as well as a Certificate Transparency monitor for Fulcio.
 This will help spread the trust outside the four walls of Sigstore.
 - Maintaining the Sigstore trust root and having a root key holder as part of the group of Sigstore root key holders.

 We also remain open to an alternative solution if Sigstore is not able to meet npm's requirements for uptime and support.